-These Chickpea Recipes are versatile and delicious.
+These Vegan Chickpea Recipes are versatile and delicious.
 In this collection, you'll find everything you need, including snacks, soups, salads, sandwiches, mains, and even desserts.
-With over 25 Vegan Chickpea Recipes, you're sure to find a new favorite!
+With over 30 Chickpea Recipes, you're sure to find a new favorite!

 Got a can of chickpeas or a bag of dried chickpeas, but not sure how to use them?
 Or maybe you're just looking to switch things up and break out of your current chickpea routine.
 Either way, this collection of over 25 Vegan Chickpea Recipes is sure to have something for you!